Ben Chifley's House: History

-'Carnwath' was the residence of Ben Chifley, Prime Minister of Australia 1945-1951, and his wife Elizabeth Chifley (née McKenzie).
+10 Busby Street 'Carnwath' was the residence of Ben Chifley, Prime Minister of Australia 1945-1951, and his wife Elizabeth Chifley (née McKenzie).
 The Chifleys lived there from their marriage in 1914 until their deaths in 1951 and 1962 respectively.

-The date of construction of the Chifley cottage is unclear but believed to be about c.1882- 91.
+The date of construction of the Chifley cottage is unclear but believed to be about c.1882-91.
 A Lands Department map of the area published in 1883 shows the land then unoccupied by any house and still part of a 100-acre block granted to Sir John Jamison which bordered the south side of Busby Street.
 (Busby Street also formed the boundary of Bathurst municipality).
 Land title documents show a subdivision occurring sometime in the 1880s.

 The first owners of Lot 26, on which the house was built, were Walter William Spencer and Jane McCarthy.
 Walter Spencer was a leading medical practitioner in Bathurst and an active speculator in property and mining ventures.
 In April 1887, Spencer and McCarthy sold the lot to John Dunkley and Richard Bartlett.
 In October 1891, the lot was sold to Thomas Leighton, a fireman on the railway.
 Thomas and Isabella Leighton's occupation of the adjoining No.12 terrace suggests Thomas Leighton may have purchased both houses around that time but on separate titles.
 According to the Electoral Rolls, Isabella Leighton lived in Busby Street (presumably No. 12) until at least 1915.
 Thomas is not listed as resident anywhere in Bathurst after the 1903 Electoral Roll, and appears to have died in Junee in 1917.

 A land title description of the lot boundaries indicate that the present house was standing on the land on 2 October 1891.
 There is a reference to the boundary line passing through the centre of a nine-inch (22 cm) brick wall dividing the two cottages.
 The raising of a mortgage after purchase by Bartlett suggests the house may have been built during this period of ownership (1887-1891), possibly as a speculative investment.
 The area, known as Milltown, was popular with the growing railway community as the rents were low and it was close to their workplaces.
 The street formed the boundary between Abercrombie Shire and Bathurst Municipality until 1937 when the area was incorporated into Bathurst.
 The house was on the Abercrombie Shire side of the street and therefore less expensive.
 It housed railway families and was eventually purchased in 1903 as a rental property investment by George McKenzie, engine driver.
 George, his wife and daughter Elizabeth, 17, lived directly behind the Busby Street House, and they named the house "Carnwath" after George's home town in Scotland.
 Elizabeth would eventually marry Ben Chifley.